jhartford/Data-Mining-1-MonteCarlo/JasonHartford-Homework1.md

-Generate an n by m matrix of random normal and random uniform variables.
+We begin by generating an $n$ by $m$ matrix of random normal and random uniform variables.

 ```r